Azure/Virtual-Machine-Restore-Points/README.md

 https://management.azure.com/subscriptions/{SubscriptionID}/resourceGroups/{ResourceGroupName}/providers/Microsoft.Compute/restorePointCollections/{RestorePointCollectionName}/RestorePoints/{RestorePointName}?api-version=2020-06-01

-An Update on existing Restore Point Collection resource is not supported.
+For update of an existing Restore Point Collection resource, only update of tags is permitted.
 ## Create Disk

 1. Get the Disk Restore ID by either using GET call on Restore Point Collection and expanding Restore Points or by doing a call on Restore Point(s).